trambarhq/relaks-starwars-example-sequel/README.md

 `load` is an async function that loads the module for the page.
 The module is placed into `match.params.module`, which is referenced by `FrontEnd`.

 We're using [code-splitting](https://webpack.js.org/guides/code-splitting/) to reduce initial load time.
 The code for each page will be kept in a separate file which will be loaded as necessary.
 The *webpackChunkName* comment assigns a name to the code chunk holding the module.
-The name forms part of the name of the JavaScript file.
+That's used to name the JavaScript file.
 Without it the file would end up with an unintuitive numeric name.

-If code-splitting isn't necessary, `require()` can be used to import the module instead and `load()` wouldn't need to be async.
+If code-splitting isn't necessary, `require()` can be used to import the module instead and `load()` wouldn't have to be async.

 ## CharacterList